-Use the forklift pockets (B) with care.
-Lift directly from the rear.
-Avoid approaching the unit at an angle, as this can permanently damage the forklift pockets, tires, or cabinet.
-Verify any obstructions are clear of the forklift tines before lifting.
+NOTE: Use forklift pockets (B) with care.
+Lift directly from rear.
+Avoid approaching unit at an angle, as this can permanently damage the forklift pockets, tires, or cabinet.
+Verify any obstructions are clear of forklift tines before lifting.

-Tying Down the Unit
+Tying the Unit Down

-When securing the unit for transportation, verify the equipment being used to fasten the unit is in good condition and has sufficient strength to hold the unit in place during transport.

-See Figure 3-23.
-Use the tie-down points (C) as shown.
+- 1. Verify equipment being used to fasten unit is in good condition and has sufficient strength to hold unit in place during transport. - 2.
+See Figure 3-17.
+Use tie-down points (A) as shown.

-Figure 3-23.
+Figure 3-17.
 Tie-Down Points